How to start a cover letter: 6 attention grabbing intros + examples

 But this won’t happen if the reader doesn’t get past the first sentence.
 Your opener needs to grab their attention, and make them hungry to find out more.

 Today, we’re going to answer your questions by exploring how to start a cover letter, NZ style.
 We’ll look at greetings, what to do when there’s no name in the job ad and some different approaches you can adopt.
+As well as examples, we’ve also included a download link for some free cover letter templates that you can take and use in your own job applications.

 Will your readers fall at the first sentence?